 Cultured and fun

 The city’s heart beats with culture, both modern and classic.
 Brno has over 9 city theatres, two opera companies, a ballet company and countless music venues and clubs, not mentioning a multitude of freely accessible cultural events taking place in the streets.
 This is also where you will find the world-famous, functionalist Tugendhat Villa (a UNESCO World Cultural Heritage Site) and 1800+ other cultural monuments.

 Beyond theatre and music, the young population of Brno ensures a strong, steady flow of fun, new ideas and concepts.
-There is always something new to experience here, whether it’s a new art gallery opening, an interesting cafe (we have over 170), or one of the city’s novel bars, some of which have even become globally.
+There is always something new to experience here, whether it’s a new art gallery opening, an interesting cafe (we have over 170), or one of the city’s novel bars, some of which have even become globally recognised.